Pocket wagon: T3 (Sdgmns 743)

 As a result of the too small T1, the T3 was created in the early 1990s.
 At 18,340 mm, this wagon is almost 2 m longer and has a load limit of 69 t, so that at least against the background of these values, every currently approved trailer can be transported.
 The length is not ideal for transporting containers, but is better suited for 24 ft / 26 ft swap bodies due to the higher load limit.

-T4.0 / T4.1 / T4.2 [ edit ]
+T4.0 / T4.1 / T4.2

 The T4.0l, developed in- house by Hupac AG, now has a loading length of 18,280 mm, which is also common today for one-piece 60 ft container wagons.
 The load limit is 69 t for containers and 38 t for trailers.
 The T4.1 is a successor series with minor changes.
 The T4.2, which was also procured by WASCOSA AG, has slightly cranked solebars on the pocket part for better accessibility of the crane contact point from lower semi-trailers.